Bettrix/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit- script for listing contents of current directory 2-bring_me_home- for changing to home directory 3-listfiles- for listing files in long format
+1-listit- script for listing contents of current directory 2-bring_me_home- for changing to home directory 3-listfiles- for listing files in long format 4-listmorefiles- for listning including hidden files in long format